Harry Bloy: Ministerial tenure and controversies

-Bloy was the only member of the Liberal caucus to support Christy Clark in her successful 2011 leadership bid.
+In 2011, Bloy was the only member of the Liberal caucus to endorse Christy Clark's successful candidacy for leader of the BC Liberals.
 When Clark became premier in March 2011, Bloy was appointed to his first cabinet position as Minister of Social Development.
+Bloy received scrutiny in this role over his relationship with the press, as well as criticism from BC New Democratic Party politicians over disability assistance funding.
+Criticism of Bloy as Minister of Social Development centered on a controversy surrounding the closure of group homes for developmentally disabled adults.

-Bloy received criticism in this role and was demoted to a more junior position as Minister of State for Multiculturalism 6 months later.
+Bloy was demoted 6 months later by Clark to the position of Minister of State for Multiculturalism, a more junior position in the provincial government.
 During this appointment, Liberal party members and public servants began work on what resulted in the 2013 Quick Wins ethnic outreach scandal.
 Bloy announced his resignation from cabinet in March 2012 after admitting he leaked, to a private company, an email the government had received from a newspaper.
 It was subsequently revealed that Bloy would not run for re-election in the 2013 provincial election.